ncthbrt/akka-cluster-playground/README.md

 ### Exercise 4: Topology changes

 This last exercise involves putting several of the previous pieces together to see how changes can affect the system topology.
+Note that autodowning is not necessarily recommended practice, but this exercise will illustrate how it all works.
+See https://getakka.net/articles/clustering/split-brain-resolver.html for a preferred alternative.

 a) Stop one of the containers with docker stop <containername>.